carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         measurably expensive error detection and safety hardening.

--   The rules for determining whether code will pass compile-time safety checking should be articulable, documented, and possible to understand by local reasoning.
+-   The rules for determining whether code will pass compile-time safety checking should be articulable, documented, and easy to understand.

 -   Developers need a strong testing methodology to engineer correct software.
     Carbon will encourage testing and then leverage it with the checking build